KseniaDo/Model-Viewer/README.md

 # Model-Viewer
- An app for viewing 3D-models in GLB format.
+ An app for viewing 3D-model in GLB format.

+## Technologies
+- HTML, CSS, JavaScript
+- Three.js
+- Deploy: GitHub Pages

+Available for viewing from a smartphone.

+## Features
+- Viewing information
+- Rotation
+- Moving
+- Scaling